JFinchy/tag/README.md

 - Set rules for certain domains
 - Suspend tabs
 - Have UI like Arc/Notion
-- Auto suggest new sites
+- Auto suggest new sites like stumble upon
+- Auto suggest tags
+-
 - Do something cool with reading list?
 Set deadlines?
 Auto tag?
 - Show memory of each tab
 - Seperate by different user archetypes